 Artificial Intelligence within the SPS Group

 The SPS group conducts both fundamental and application-driven research on cutting-edge Artificial Intelligence (AI) technology for signal processing systems.
 We also provide a broad palette of academic coursework on AI that ranges from neuroscience-inspired learning algorithms to deep learning technology and from introductory to highly specialized levels.

 Our group includes more than 25 academic faculty members and about 100 PhD students with specialized expertise across a wide range of machine learning and signal processing topics.
 This page provides a gateway to our activities on AI for signal processing systems.Read more

 Meet some of our Researchers

 Beatrijs van der Hout

 As a hub in the regional innovation ecosystem, our group collaborates intensively with industry, hospitals and other societal stakeholders, with broad impact:

-We contribute structurally to joint roadmaps with industry in the framework of e.g. the Center for Wireless Technology, the Center for Care and Cure Technologies.and the Eindhoven MedTech Innovation Center
+- Joint roadmaps: we contribute structurally to joint roadmaps with industry in the framework of e.g. the Center for Wireless Technology, the Center for Care and Cure Technologies and the Eindhoven MedTech Innovation Center.

-- Over the years, many of our research results were absorbed in industrial products and/or clinical practice.
+- Real-world applications: over the years, many of our research results were absorbed in industrial products and/or clinical practice.